nazdridoy/nazhome/CONTRIBUTING.md

 - Use a clear and descriptive title
 - Provide a detailed description of the issue, including the environment and steps to reproduce
 - Include any relevant screenshots, logs, or code snippets
+- Specify your browser and operating system
 - Search the repository for similar issues before creating a new one

+## Feature Requests

+Feature requests are welcome!
+To submit a feature request:

+- Use a clear and descriptive title
+- Provide a detailed description of the proposed feature
+- Explain why this feature would be useful to NazHome users
+- If possible, suggest how it might be implemented

+## Questions and Discussions

+For questions about the project that aren't bugs or feature requests, please use GitHub Discussions instead of opening an issue.
+This helps keep the issue tracker focused on bugs and features.

 ## License

-By contributing, you agree that your contributions will be licensed under the same [LICENSE](LICENSE) as the project.
+By contributing to this project, you agree that your contributions will be licensed under the same [LICENSE](LICENSE) as the project.